-- Manage, select and process information from a variety of sources to support findings and hypotheses, develop a critical approach to academic literature and other sources of information and develop the ability to perform independent research in different environmental studies fields. - Develop the ability to: - Communicate effectively to a variety of audiences in written, graphical and verbal forms, to engage in debate in a professional manner and - Produce detailed and coherent project reports. - Interact effectively within a team/learning group, giving and receiving information and ideas and modifying responses when appropriate. - Develop the ability to acquire, process, interpret and present data using appropriate qualitative and quantitative techniques. - Develop the ability for independent study and self-evaluation.
+- manage, select and process information from a variety of sources to support findings and hypotheses, develop a critical approach to academic literature and other sources of information and develop the ability to perform independent research (using simple to more complex research strategies) in different environmental studies fields. - a) communicate effectively to a variety of audiences in written, graphical and verbal forms, to engage in debate in a professional manner and b) produce detailed and coherent project reports.

+- interact effectively within a team/learning group, giving and receiving information and ideas and modifying responses when appropriate. - acquire, process, interpret and present data using appropriate qualitative and quantitative techniques including use of information technology and the internet, mathematics, statistics and GIS. - conduct independent study and self-evaluation